josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 Since this issue only occurs on my iPhone, specifically in the Files app, let's starts there.

-1. On your computer, go to the folder that contains your Obsidian vaults.
+1. On your iPhone, Open the Files app.
+2. Go to the folder that contains your Obsidian vaults.
-2. If any of the folders has a cloud icon with an arrow pointing down, long-press the folder and select **Download Now**.
-After a few minutes, the folder should download your notes.
+3. If any of the folders in your vaults have a cloud icon with an arrow pointing down, long-press the folder and select **Download Now**.
+Depending on the folder size, downloading the files may take some time.
-3. Open the folder and repeat step 2 until all folders that have a cloud icon with an arrow pointing down have finished downloading.
+4. After the files have finished downloading (you can check the sync status if you scroll to the bottom of the Files app), open the Obsidian app.

-**Were you able to open Obsidian on your iPhone and confirm that your notes are accessible?** Great!
+**Were you able to open the Obsidian app on your iPhone and confirm that your notes are accessible?** Great!
 You're done!

-**Did the troubleshooting steps above not work?** Let's proceed the next set of troubleshooting steps.
+**Did the troubleshooting steps above not work?** Let's proceed to the next set of troubleshooting steps.

-1. Rename the problematic folder that has the cloud icon with an arrow pointing down.
+1. On your computer, rename the problematic folder that has the cloud icon with an arrow pointing down.
 For example, if the original folder name was `test`, change the folder name to `test1`.
 2. Create a new folder named `test`.
 3. Copy the items from the problematic folder (`test1`) into the new folder (`test`).
 4. Rename the new folder to what the problematic folder was previously named.
 For example, in this case, change the new folder to `test`.
-5. Open Obsidian on your iPhone.
+5. On your iPhone, open the Obsidian app on your iPhone.

-**Were you able to open Obsidian on your iPhone and confirm that your notes are accessible?** Great!
+**Were you able to open the Obsidian app on your iPhone and confirm that your notes are accessible?** Great!
 You're done!

 **Did the troubleshooting steps above not work?** Let's proceed to the next set of troubleshooting steps.

+1. On your computer, go to the problematic folder.
+This problematic folder should be the one on your iPhone that has a cloud icon with an arrow pointing down in the Files app.
-1. On your computer, copy the contents to a local folder outside of iCloud.
+2. Copy your notes to a folder on your desktop, outside of iCloud.
 We are doing this to ensure we have a backup of our notes.
-2. On your iPhone, delete the problematic folder that has the cloud icon with an arrow pointing down.
+3. On your iPhone, delete the problematic folder that has the cloud icon with an arrow pointing down.
-3. Open Obsidian on your iPhone.
+4. Open the Obsidian app.
 If the app opens as expected, check that the notes in the previously problematic folder are displayed.
-4. After confirming that your notes are available again in Obsidian on your iPhone, you can delete the backup notes that you saved locally.
+5. After confirming that your notes are accessible again in the Obsidian app, delete the backup notes you saved to the folder on your computer desktop.

 ## Wrap-up